- News Archive

 Navi at the time was exploring various majors at Dominican because at Franklin High School in Elk Grove she enjoyed history and was intrigued by governance.
 She met with Howard who suggested she take comparative politics with Dr. Gokcek.
 Navi embraced the class then tried to figure out if she wanted to pursue international relations or the domestic track.
 She wound up taking general political science track classes both recommended.

-“This is one of my most favorite stories to tell because both Gigi and Alison were supportive and patient when it came to my entire college career and the soul searching I had to do before making the switch to becoming a political science major,” Navi says.
+“This is one of my most favorite stories to tell because both Gigi and Alison were supportive and patient when it came to my entire college career and the soul searching I had to do before making the switch to becoming a political science major,” says Navi, now Government and Community Affairs Officer for CalTrans in the San Mateo County Transit District.
 “Gigi, Alison, and (professor) Christian Dean have enthusiasm for their courses that is infectious.
 I highly recommend students take a Political Science department course as an elective.
 I did, and I ended up falling in love with the subject after sitting in on one class.
 The rest, as corny as it sounds, was history.”

 Navi replaced her dream of someday becoming a doctor with a goal of using the critical policy analysis skills she developed to help serve those in need of support.